Arcane (TV series): Accolades

-Arcane became the first streaming television series based on a video game as well as the first video game adaptation to win both Annie Awards and Primetime Emmy Awards, as the former became the first streaming series to both win the most awards from the same nominations in a single year, and to sweep the Annies with nine, while the latter won Outstanding Animated Program, becoming the first Netflix series to do so.
-Arcane also won the inaugural category Best Adaptation (awarded to media based on video games) from The Game Awards 2022.
+Arcane became the first streaming television series based on a video game, as well as the first video game adaptation overall to win both Annie Awards and Primetime Emmy Awards, as the former became the first streaming series to both win the most awards from the same nominations in a single year, and to sweep the Annies with nine, while the latter won Outstanding Animated Program, becoming the first Netflix series to do so.
+Arcane also won the inaugural category Best Adaptation (awarded to media based on video games) at The Game Awards 2022.